How to Convert an Epson to Sublimation: The “No-Clog” Reality Guide

 Instructions to Make an Epson Ecotank Sublimation Printer

 Start with the printer unplugged.
 You want to fill it with the sublimation ink before you plug it in and turn it on.
+This ensures the internal lines don’t try to “prime” themselves while they’re still empty, which can cause air bubbles that are a nightmare to clear out later.

 Note: If you’re using a used printer, you’ll first need to flush the lines using a printer cleaner such as this one.
 It’s best to clean it a few times to be 100% certain their is no more residual ink.
+If even a tiny bit of standard ink stays in those lines, it’ll contaminate your sublimation colors and could lead to permanent clogs.

 showing the front of a refurbished epson ecotank 2800 printer without any ink in it